vrimages/GowanusAR_Geospatial_Challenge_Submission/README.md

 How did a zone of extreme pollution become one of Brooklyn’s fastest developing neighborhoods?
 An AR tour brings to life the Gowanus Canal’s dynamic past, metamorphic present, and speculative futures.

-This repo contains a project [submitted to Google's Immersive Geospatial Creator Challenge] (https://devpost.com/software/gowanus-ar).
+This repo contains a project [[submitted to Google's Immersive Geospatial Creator Challenge](https://devpost.com/software/gowanus-ar)].
 (November, 2023)

 # Instructions for Testing